Phones can get warm for a large number of reasons.

 Desktop computers and laptops can become infected with viruses that purposefully max out their processors until they’re forced to shut down.

 The same thing can happen on your phone.

 Similarly, a form of mobile malware could be continuously running apps, widgets, or harmful processes in the background that strain your phone’s processor and cause it to give off too much heat.

-You can avoid getting malware on your phone by only downloading attachments, apps, and other data from trusted sources and official app stores.
+You can avoid getting malware on your phone by installing top-quality antivirus software for Android or one the top-rated iOS antivirus apps, as well as only downloading attachments, apps, and other data from trusted sources and official app stores.

 What To Do if Your Phone Overheats

-If you’re not sure what’s causing your cell phone to get too hot, there are a few things you can try to get it working properly again.
+If your phone overheats, there are a few things you can try to get it working properly again.